 On July 17, 2024, the Company effected a 1-for-10 reverse stock split of its issued and outstanding common stock (the "Reverse Stock Split").
 Our common stock began trading on the Nasdaq Capital Market on a post-split basis on July 18, 2024.
 As a result of the Reverse Stock Split, each share of common stock issued and outstanding immediately prior to July 18, 2024, was automatically converted into one-tenth (1/10) of a share of common stock.
 The Reverse Stock Split affected all common stockholders uniformly and did not alter any stockholder's percentage interest in the Company's equity, except to the extent that the Reverse Stock Split would result in a stockholder owning a fractional share.
 No fractional shares were issued in connection with the Reverse Stock Split.
-Stockholders who otherwise would be entitled to receive a fractional share.
+Stockholders who otherwise would be entitled to receive a fractional share instead were entitled to receive one whole share in lieu of such fractional share.